ToxPuro/astaroth/acc-runtime/README.md

 const Field3 field_vecs = {field_vecs_0,field_vecs_1,fields_vecs_2}
 ```

-> Note: Here it helps to understand that `Fields` and `Profiles` are handles to memory, not memory themselves, and thus it is clear that the const assignments do not imply memory allocations but simple grouping of handles.
+> Note: Here it helps to understand that `Fields` and `Profiles` are handles to memory, not memory themselves, and thus the const assignments do not imply memory allocations, but are a simple grouping of handles.

 ### Reductions